 4. Promoting the circular economy

-Recycling of plastics: Catalysts play a role in the chemical recycling of plastics into monomers or fuels, reducing waste and improving resource utilization.
+Recycling of plastics: Catalysts play a role in the chemical reprocessing of plastics into monomers or fuels, which reduces the amount of waste and improves resource utilization.

 Biomass processing: Catalysts support the conversion of biomass into biofuels and biochemicals that can replace fossil raw materials.